Basic Geometrical Ideas for Class 6

 Classification of Triangles on the Basis of their Angles

-There are three types of triangles based on the length of their angles are as follows:
+There are three types of triangles based on the measure of their angles which are as follows:

 cmo-geometrical-c6-5